jamibillou/joblr/lib/char_counter/README.md

 <%= char_counter_for(object, attribute, :class => 'your_css_class') %>
 ```

-Make sure that your textarea and counter are in the same parent HTML tag and that they are no wrapped into any toher tag such as span, p, div, etc. **It will not work if you ignore this.**
+Make sure that your textarea and counter are in the same parent HTML tag and that they are not wrapped into any other tag such as span, p, div, etc. It will not work if you ignore this.

 ## Testing